San7o/haplolang/README.md

 567.890000
 ```

-Functions are particular names that can be called and will return a
+Functions are particular names that can be called with some arguments
-value.
-For example, the function `+` takes two integers and returns an
+and will return a value.
+For example, the function `+` takes two
-integer value representing the sum of the two arguments, while the
+integers and returns an integer value representing the sum of the two
-function `print` takes a value, then prints it and returns an `empty`
+arguments, while the function `print` takes a value, then prints it
-value.
+and returns an `empty` value.

 ```python
 > + 68.1 0.9